 After coming out I suffered from depression, anxiety, and PTSD.
 The PTSD was mostly from my father due to his verbal and physical abuse, as well as being sexually abused by a guy I had seen when I was 18.
 I did not want to have sex with him, but he had pushed me down on the ground in his apartment and sexually assaulted me.
 My anxiety also comes from memories of what happened to me after coming out.
 I have never had thoughts of committing suicide.

 I was bullied in high school.
 I attended a technical high school in my town and was taking culinary arts.
 One day I was getting changed in the locker room and another student from my culinary arts class took out his privates and tried whipping it in front of my face, calling me a faggot, saying he knew I wanted it, humiliating me in front of the other students.
 The same guy tried to drag me into a stall and tried dunking my head in the toilet.
 The high school I attended did nothing about the bullying I endured.

 My advice is to never be afraid of yourself.
 Be who you are.
 When coming out, remember that you are not alone and in times of rejection that there are always resources out there such as The Trevor Project if you feel suicidal.
 Remember that suicide is never the answer.
 And always remember that it will get better.

 I would like to use my personal story to support The Trevor Project.
 They are an excellent organization offering a 24/7 suicide hotline.
 They also offer many other resources for LGBTQ youth.

-CLICK HERE to go to our “How can you help?” page, scroll down and click the “Donate Now” button.
-A portion of your tax deductable donation will go towards the important work of The Trevor Project.
+CLICK HERE to donate.
+A portion of each tax-deductible donation will go towards the important work of The Trevor Project.